In some cases, we earn commissions from affiliate links in our posts.

 The books and the series were all semi-autobiographical.
 The humor and authenticity resonated with fans around the world.

-Skeldale House Now Luxurious B&B
+Skeldale House is Now a Luxurious B&B

 Ever fancy staying in a piece of All Creatures history?
 Skeldale House, the fictional frontage for James Herriot's veterinary practice, is now a luxurious B&B. Located in the quaint village of Askrig, visitors can embrace the very enchanting Wensleydale scenery that they enjoyed in the BBC series.